-Nestled between the lower reaches River Wye to the West and mid-reaches of the River Severn Estuary to the East, this Plan covers the woodlands of Wyeside, Oakhill, East Wood, Ashwell Grove, The Park and Parsons Allotment and are all within the Public Forest Estate of England with all of them enjoying Freehold status.
+Between the lower reaches of the River Wye to the west and the River Severn Estuary to the east, this forest plan area covers the 525ha of mixed coniferous and broadleaved woodlands of Wyeside, Oakhill, East Wood, Ashwell Grove, The Park and Parsons Allotment, all of which have freehold status.

-· The protection and enhancement of veteran trees / trees of special interest (TSI) and recruitment of future generations of veteran trees / TSI.
+- the protection and enhancement of veteran trees / trees of special interest (TSI) and recruitment of future generations of veteran trees / TSI;

-· The continued production of sustainable and marketable woodland products.
+- the continued production of sustainable and marketable woodland products;

-· To conserve, maintain and enhance cultural and heritage assets.
+- to conserve, maintain and enhance cultural and heritage assets;

-· The management and restoration of statutorily designated areas such as Sites of Special Scientific Interest / Special areas of Conservation / Scheduled Ancient Monuments or key Wildlife areas.
+- the management and restoration of statutorily designated areas such as Sites of Special Scientific Interest / Special areas of Conservation / Scheduled Ancient Monuments or Key Wildlife Areas.